Wyntuition/jekyll-now/todo/03-work-project.md

     - draft plan for test audit/enhancement (tracking, initial list of test cases w/o tests, start tackling in bug team, process for QA-could nginx have been tested before prod, )
     - tracking ss buyin

-+Domain
-    - 3rd step = final step (FC03): required photo validation.
-Used to be mailed it, now upload +story for mod SVS user auth
-    - EADS - 18 mo of employment history requested by agencies provided by SVS verifier to see if qualifying to unemployment
-    - LPR - legal permanent resident, a status

 test strategy NS:
     - test audit,
     - test case tracking